Micro Rainbow’s social inclusion programme is an integral part of its holistic approach to integration

 Our members are now looking forward to doing choreography outdoors and drawing further inspiration from the movements of the majestic birds of prey that call the Wetlands home.

-If you are an LGBTI asylum seeker or refugee and you would like to take part in an upcoming workshop, please contact us at email@example.com and sign up to our newsletter to receive regular updates on MRI’s social inclusion programme.
+If you are an LGBTQI asylum seeker or refugee and you would like to take part in an upcoming workshop, please contact us at [email protected] and sign up to our beneficiary newsletter to receive regular updates on Micro Rainbow’s social inclusion programme.

 Corporate Alliance: Wilsons Solicitors LLP

-This partnership has helped to empower and improve the lives of the LGBTI asylum seekers and refugees supported by MRI.
+This partnership has helped to empower and improve the lives of the LGBTQI asylum seekers and refugees supported by Micro Rainbow.

 If your company would like to discuss how it could partner with us to support our work, please contact us at [email protected]